Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Both Perspectives Matter

 This is a shared experience, but you'll remember different things.
-A honeymoon journal should include both views—his and hers, side by side.

 Private Before Public